leemaro123/J_Lunagariya_WEB601Assignments_MyFavouritesMoviesss/jay_Lunagariya_MyFavouriteMoviess/Jay.md

 The message was displayed under this search, with red text when the title doesn't exist, and green text when it does exist.

+***********
+***********
+Assignment-4
+************
+************

+Changed the version in my package.json to 0.0.4.

+In my Content-Card, if the imgURL was not set, displayed a default image on the card instead (use an image relevant to your theme), using either *ngIf or *ngSwitch.
+In my Content-List component, added or edited some elements to your array of Content so I had at least 1 item with no imgUrl set, to make sure this new functionality works correctly.

+Created an attribute directive called Hover-Affect.
+Applied this attribute directive to my type in your Content-Card, and use it to add an underline to the type when a user hovers over the type, and remove the underline when they hovered away from the type.

+Used the same directive to bold the individual tags when a user hovers over one, and removed the bold when they hover away.

+Made sure it operates on each individual tag and not just on all the tags at the same time.